timre13/Chip-8_emulator/README.md

 If the user paused the program, there is *[PAUSED]* at the end of the title.

 ### The window content
 The window displays the output of the executed ROM.
-The programs can draw on a 64 px width and 32 px height buffer.
-The coordinates are scaled up so the output fills the window with fixed ratio.
+The programs can draw on a 64px by 32px buffer.
+The coordinates are scaled up (using hardware-accelerated texture scaling) so the output fills the window with fixed ratio.

 The content can flicker, this is due to how the CHIP-8 interpreter is designed.